Cases of the coronavirus are spiking outside of China and the World Health Organization warned ‘the window of opportunity is narrowing’ to contain it

 - Chung Sung-Jun/Getty Images

-According to The Guardian, he said: “This outbreak could go in any direction.”
+He said: “This outbreak could go in any direction.”

 “If we do well, we can avert any serious crisis, but if we squander the opportunity then we will have a serious problem on our hands.”